All Episodes

 So if they can buy across state lines, then you get millions of people involved in them.

-But I'm not talking about governments.
+But I'm not talking about government.

-Yeah, and I've advocated for that if we don't get the national, but I think we're getting ready to legalize nationwide associations, and it's going to be huge as far as trying to bring down prices.
+I've advocated for that if we don't get the national, but I think we're getting ready to legalize nationwide associations, and it's going to be huge as far as trying to bring down prices.

 It may be the biggest reform we've ever had to health care, and it's coming within the next week or two.

-So really there are parallel tracks.
+So really, there are parallel tracks.

-And I also would would want people to know that it keeps Obamacare spending and taxes and then just redistributes to the state.
+And I also would want people to know that it keeps Obamacare spending and taxes and then just redistributes to the state.

 That's not really federalism.